The Facts on Bed Bugs

 - Check the inside of dresser drawers for insects and black spots.

-- Contact a pest services company immediately if you’ve found any signs of bed bugs during your inspection.
+- Contact a pest control company immediately if you’ve found any signs of bed bugs during your inspection.

 If I Suspect Bed Bugs In A Room, What Should I Do?